hackforla/tdm-calculator/docs/local-database.md

 ## Overview

-This is a summary of the instructions.
-See other sections below for more details.
+This is a _summary_ of the instructions.
+See other sections below for more detailed steps.

-1. [Install SQL Server](#Installing-SQL-Server) Express directly (Windows) or via a Docker container (macOS, Linux, or Windows)
+- [Install SQL Server](#Installing-SQL-Server) Express directly (Windows) or via a Docker container (macOS, Linux, or Windows)

    - For **_macOS or Linux_** computers, you should install **[Docker CE](https://hub.docker.com/editions/community/docker-ce-desktop-mac/)** and run the **[Microsoft SQL Server image](https://hub.docker.com/_/microsoft-mssql-server)**.